Frequently Asked Questions

 1. What is the turnaround time?

-Once we accumulate 1,000 samples from customers to accommodate a full set, the RPPA process takes 8 to 10 weeks.
+The entire RPPA process takes approximately 8-10 weeks to complete (This time frame accounts for accumulation and sample processing time).
+Once we accumulate 1,000 samples from customers to accommodate a full set, the RPPA processing time is approximately 4-6 weeks.
 Service is provided on a "first-come, first-served" basis.
-We encourage you to submit samples as soon as possible.
+We encourage you to submit your online forms and samples as soon as possible.

 2. How should I prepare my samples?
 Do you have special protocols?

-We have protein extraction protocols posted on our Web site.
-Refer to the Protocols page.
+Yes, we have protein extraction protocols posted under the Protocols page.
 We can also provide lysis buffer and SDS sample buffer for your sample preparation.
-Please contact us to arrange a pick-up or shipment of the buffers.
+Please contact the Core to arrange a pick-up or shipment of the buffers.
+If we will be shipping the buffers, a valid Fed Ex number for shipping charges will be required.

 *Please note that we have to receive and approve your paperwork before any buffers can be given out.*